MacQueen's Quinterly

 MacQueen's Quinterly is the updated name for the journal we published as KYSO Flash from Fall 2014 through Summer 2019, for a total of 12 online issues (with six annual printed anthologies).
 Beyond the new name and a more frequent publication schedule, five times per year and only published online, our editorial focus at MacQ remains the same.
 (More about that below, under "What we're looking for" and "TIPs")

-With the exception of Cheribun Challenge entries, which must be original and unpublished anywhere, please send us previously uncurated literary works.
+Please send us previously uncurated literary works.
 That is, those which have not appeared in any curated collection, whether in print or online—such as anthologies, books, chapbooks, journals, magazines, newspapers, etc.

 (For more about the term "previously uncurated," see the essay by Rattle editor Timothy Green in Lit Mag News, 16 March 2023: "Uncurated: The Case for a New Term of Art.")